WenqingZong/MarketData/README.md

 ## Env
 Code is tested in Window 11, with `cargo 1.88.0 (873a06493 2025-05-10)`.

-You can just do a `cargo run` to play with the sample data, or `cargo test` to see all of the unit tests.
+You can just do a `cargo run --release` to play with the sample data, or `cargo test` to see all of the unit tests.

 ## TDigest
 For calculating percentiles, I used a third party library, `tdigest`.
 It's believed to provide a good performance even with streaming input.
 However, my experiments shows that streaming calculation is a bit slower than off-line processing, so in my implementation, all tdigest calculation are done in a lazy manner: Nothing is calculated/updated while inserting new data into bucket, it's only calculated and get cached when asked for the result.